Luminate-OS/.github/README.md

 A new smartphone operating system based on Android 13

 ## Who we are
-We are a group of developers, designers and engineers developing [LuminateOS](https://luminateos.com).
+We are a group of developers, designers and engineers developing [Luminate OS](https://luminateos.com).
 Our mission is to make a beautiful, yet, simple and lightweight smartphone operating system.

 ## How to apply
-We are open to new developers who can contribute to LuminateOS.
+We are open to new developers who can contribute to Luminate OS.
 If you wish to apply, you can make a ticket and apply on our [Discord](http://discord.luminateos.com).
 Everyone who can contribute to our team are welcome!

 ## Contact and more information
 [Website](https://luminateos.com) <br>